 Upcoming Dates & Deadlines

 Spring 2020 Book Charging: ALL BSU STUDENTS are allowed to charge their books at the University Bookstore.
 A student does not have to apply for financial aid to be allowed to charge books to their student account.
 Regardless of financial aid, these charges are the student’s responsibility.
-Fall semester book charging will begin on Monday, December 16 and end on Thursday, January 16.
+Spring semester book charging will begin on Monday, December 16 and end on Thursday, January 16.

 Federal Pell Grant recipients must finalize all registration within the first 30 days of the semester.
 A student who withdraws from a course within the first 30 days of the semester will have their Pell award reduced to the adjusted level of enrollment.